kkotelczuk/ReDrawIt/README.md

-# redraw
+# ReDrawIt

-Project created for Get Noticed!
-2017 competition
+ReDrawIt is a project created for competition: [Get Noticed!
+2017](http://devstyle.pl/daj-sie-poznac/).